StackOverflowCSharpChat/TheAvnerium/README.md

 206. Do not write code for the unit tests.

+314. In the event of fire, flood or famine, please contact emergency services, not the C# chat room.
+We are unequipped, unprepared and in many cases just plain can't be bothered to assist.

 512. You're not "chatting".
 You're networking in your field, consulting with experts, and extending your knowledge via the internet.